Female Horse Racing Reporters

 Megan Nicholls

-In 2022, Megan announced her retirement from the sport to focus more on her personal life, leaving a huge gap for future jockeys to fill.
+In 2022, Megan announced her retirement from the sport to focus more on her personal life, leaving a massive gap for future jockeys to fill.
 Her talent was so good that York Racecourse even made her an ambassador.

 Hayley Moore